dy/piezo/docs/r&d.md

     - it complicates `curve(input, param)` and `input | curve(param)` case.
       ~ either we introduce pipe operator `input |> curve(param)`
         + less code (no need to define pipe fns), + less need in arrow functions, + less overloaded operators
-  5. Pipe function definition, either as
-    a. `input | curve(param)`
-      - introduces possibility of definition ops
-      - function body here is unnecessary: we ought to mark function as pipeable
-    b. → `curve(input?, param)`
-      + indicates optional argument as existing convention
-      + allows indicating which argument is taken "in"
-      + no redundant pipe-clause body
-      + can expect more than one argument from input, which can be useful for eg fold operator
-    c. `@pipe curve(input, param)`
-    + saves all pros of 4.
-    + less API to learn: less simple-case lambdas, no fn overloading

 ## [ ] Compile targets:

   * WASM